Wikipedia: Hardware operations and support

 As of 2021, page requests are first passed to a front-end layer of Varnish caching servers and back-end layer caching is done by Apache Traffic Server.
 Requests that cannot be served from the Varnish cache are sent to load-balancing servers running the Linux Virtual Server software, which in turn pass them to one of the Apache web servers for page rendering from the database.
 The web servers deliver pages as requested, performing page rendering for all the language editions of Wikipedia.
-To increase speed further, rendered pages are cached in a distributed memory cache until invalidated, allowing page rendering to be skipped entirely for most common page accesses.
+To increase speed further, rendered pages are cached in a distributed memory cache until invalidated, allowing page rendering to be skipped entirely for the most common page accesses.

 Wikipedia currently runs on dedicated clusters of Linux servers running the Debian operating system.
 By January 22, 2013, Wikipedia had migrated its primary data center to an Equinix facility in Ashburn, Virginia.
 A second application data center was created in 2014 in Carrollton, Texas, to improve Wikipedia's reliability.
 Both datacenters work as the primary one, in alternate semesters, with the other one working as secondary datacenter.
 In 2017, Wikipedia installed a caching cluster in an Equinix facility in Singapore, the first of its kind in Asia.
 In 2022, a caching data center was opened in Marseille, France.
 In 2024, a caching data center was opened in São Paulo, the first of its kind in South America.
 As of November 2024, caching clusters are located in Amsterdam, San Francisco, Singapore, Marseille, and São Paulo.